Haitian Spaghetti Recipe (Espageti With Hotdogs)

 You can use white onions or red onions.

-This Haitian spaghetti recipe is not spicy but you can add a little hot sauce or cayenne pepper to it.
-You can also add some chopped Scotch bonnet pepper as well for a spicy kick.
+This Haitian spaghetti recipe is not spicy, but you can add a little hot sauce or cayenne pepper.
+You can also add some chopped Scotch bonnet peppers for a spicy kick.

 How To Make Haitian Spaghetti

-Cook 7 oz (200 g) dry spaghetti in salted water in a large pot until Al Dente (just cooked) according to the package instructions.
+Step 1: Cook 7 oz (200 g) dry spaghetti in a large pot of salted water until al dente (just cooked), according to the package instructions.

-While the spaghetti is cooking, heat 2 tablespoon of extra virgin olive oil in a heavy large saucepan over medium heat.
+Step 3: While the spaghetti is cooking, heat 2 tablespoon of extra virgin olive oil in a heavy, large saucepan over medium heat.

 - 7 oz (200 g) sliced hotdog sausages